LLNL/MuyGPyS/CONTRIBUTING.md

 Make sure that you follow our [formatting guidelines](#formatting-guidlines) for any changes to the source code or build system.
-If you create new methods or classes, please add ReStructuredText documentation.
+If you create new methods or classes, please add ReStructuredText documentation and make sure that it builds locally.

 Once your feature is complete and your tests are passing, ensure that your remote fork is up-to-date and